- When is my payment due?

 The second is liability.
 Quite bluntly, we cannot pair you with a blind or mobility impaired skier without knowing from our own observation that you can do so safely.
 So even if you have guided in your regional program for years, or have other comparable experience, you must go through our guide training program at the beginning of the event.

 Answer: If you live in the Reno or Tahoe Donner area and are an experienced classic cross- country skier we welcome your participation as a guide during the SFL event.
 Before you apply, however, we want to explain some aspects of the SFL program that are probably different from what you may have experienced with other events for which you have volunteered in the past.

-First, at SFL each guide is paired with a single visually- or mobility-impaired skier for the entire six-day event.
-This week-long pairing is necessary to form the bond of trust and communication clarity that are so important to a visually- or mobility-impaired skier skiing safely and enjoyably during the week.
+Next, at SFL each guide is paired with a single visually or mobility impaired skier for the entire six day event.
+This week long pairing is necessary to form the bond of trust and communication clarity that are so important to a visually or mobility impaired skier skiing safely and enjoyably during the week.
 This means that you will need to be able to commit to guiding all six days of the event.
-You will need to be able to meet your skier at breakfast each day, or shortly after, and be available until mid to late afternoon.
-You will also be invited to participate in the late afternoon and evening activities and programs that are an integral part of the SFL experience.
+You will need to be able to meet your skier at breakfast or the ski area each morning, and be available until mid to late afternoon.

-Last, at SFL every attendee, able-bodied or disabled, pays the expenses of their participation in the week.
-For local guides, the three available options are:
+Last, at SFL every attendee, able bodied or disabled, pays the expenses of their participation in the week.